sbublie/v2x-server/README.md

 # V2X-Server Smart Intersection Server

-V2X-Server is a backend application for the [V2X-Pilot](https://github.com/sbublie/v2x-pilot) app.
+V2X-Server is the backend application for [V2X-Pilot](https://github.com/sbublie/v2x-pilot).
 It can decode and expose data received from smart intersections.

+The app was developed to communicate with the smart intersections in Friedrichshafen.
+The current implementation is optimized for the [intersection 309](https://www.google.de/maps/@47.6551006,9.4819818,20.96z).

 ## Features